-A group of the UK's finest Live-in Care Agencies have come together to plan a celebration for all those in receipt of/providing/promoting Live-in Care, and we'd love for you to join in too!
+A group of the UK's finest Live-in Care Agencies have come together to plan a celebration for all those in receipt of/providing/promoting Live-in Care and private carers, and we'd love for you to join in too!

 How does it work?